Enquire Today

 It is essential that any changes or updates to your Will (and other documents, such as trust deeds) are completed correctly to ensure your wishes are carried out.
 There is a chance that if the documentation has not been done correctly, even the smallest of changes to your Will can revoke or invalidate the entire document.

-To update your estate plan or get advice on your current estate plan and Will contact a member of our team.
+To update your estate plan or get advice on your current estate plan and Will, contact a member of our team.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.